 Celgene currently has a unique and comprehensive RMP for each product, including a risk mitigation strategy.
 The overall aim of risk management is to confirm that the benefits of a particular product outweigh the risks by the greatest achievable margin for the patient.
 This risk management process has three stages that are interrelated.
 First, the safety profile of the medicinal product is characterized, including what is known and what is not known.
 Second, pharmacovigilance activities are planned as a key component of effective therapy regulation, clinical practices and public health programs.
 These activities are used to characterize risks, identify new risks and increase knowledge about the safety profile of therapies.
 Third, once the risk minimization and mitigation planning and implementation occurs, the effectiveness of these activities is assessed.

 For risk management activities conducted in the US through our Risk Evaluation and Mitigation Strategy (REMS) programs, Celgene introduced a number of innovative features to support prescribers, pharmacies and patients.
 Upgrades to our internal call center technologies reduced the time taken to complete REMS enrollments and surveys, and the successful launch of a pharmacy web portal has resulted in more than 80 percent of all Celgene pharmacy REMS tasks being fulfilled online.
-We have an unrelenting passion to provide world-class customer service to those completing Celgene REMS tasks, and in 2015 we launched additional innovative technologies, such as a REMS mobile application, to achieve this goal.
+We have an unrelenting passion to provide world-class customer service to those completing Celgene REMS tasks, and we’ve launched additional innovative technologies, such as a REMS mobile application, to achieve this goal.

 Teratogenicity, the development of physiological abnormalities or fetal malformation, is a well identified risk for Celgene products REVLIMID®, THALOMID® and POMALYST®.
 In order to minimize and mitigate this risk, global pregnancy prevention programs (PPPs) are in place with the overall aim of preventing the risk of embryo-fetal exposure to these products.
 A secondary goal of the PPP is to inform prescribers, patients and pharmacists about the serious risks and safe-use conditions for these products.
 PPP standards to mitigate these risks are implemented in each country where these products are available through clinical studies or commercialization.
 The program design is adapted to the local regulatory and healthcare system environment.
 Celgene is one of the leaders in developing effective RMPs and our programs worldwide have been effective in mitigating the risk of embryo-fetal exposure.